dougbtv/robocniconfig/README.md

 <img src="docs/robocni.png" width="350">

-Uses an LLM to generate CNI configurations and net-attach-defs (like for [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni)) from your hints. using [ollama](https://github.com/jmorganca/ollama).
+Uses a large language model (LLM) to generate CNI configurations and net-attach-defs (like for [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni)) from your "hints". using [ollama](https://github.com/jmorganca/ollama).

+That is, it's an AI/ML

+I was initially get it to spin up pods ~95% of the time

 # Usage